spanner/radiant-reader-extension/README.md

 Most of your reader-facing controllers will want to inherit from `ReaderActionController`.

-Marking a reader as untrusted does nothing here apart from making them go red, but we assume that in other extensions that will have some limiting effect.
+Marking a reader as untrusted does nothing here apart from making them go red, but we assume that in other extensions it will have some limiting effect.

 ## See also